-Everything about Kubernetes Multi Tenancy
+Everything you should know about Kubernetes

 In this post, we will show you step by step how to install Capsule on KIND to bring multitenancy to your local cluster.

 Discover all the great new features of the Capsule V0.1.2 release!

 Capsule helps reduce the operational effort to operate and maintain secure multi-tenancy on Charmed Kubernetes.
 Users, teams, and departments can now share the same infrastructure without compromising security and usability.

 Kubernetes multi-tenancy is the ability to run workloads belonging to different subjects such as users, groups, and departments, in such a way that each subject’s workloads are isolated from each other.
 Multi-tenancy is becoming an important topic as more and more organisations adopt Kubernetes on a larger scale.